Skip to main content

 Global Mental Health Research

 Mental illnesses are a global concern and are among the most common causes of disability.
-The Global Mental Health Team, which consists of multidisciplinary staff members from NIMH's intramural and extramural research programs, was established to help inform and shape NIMH goals and priorities on global mental health research.
+The Global Mental Health Team consists of multidisciplinary staff from NIMH's intramural and extramural research programs.
+The Team works in partnership with scientific staff from the Center for Global Mental Health Research (CGMHR) to help inform and shape NIMH goals and priorities in global mental health research.

-Global Mental Health Team Working Groups
+Global Mental Health Team working groups

-The Global Mental Health Team has three working groups tasked with helping achieve team goals establishing team research priorities.
+The Global Mental Health Team has three working groups tasked with helping achieve team goals and establishing team research priorities.

 The goal of the Strategic Engagement Working Group is to promote and elevate GMH research priorities through (a) coordinated information sharing within NIMH to expand awareness of GMH research issues and opportunities; (b) strategic planning that helps identify, prioritize, and implement NIMH’s global mental health research goals and objectives; and (c) knowledge exchanges that increase learning opportunities, allow for diverse perspectives, and foster relationships within the internal and external GMH research community.